 People With disabilities WA (PWDWA), Health Consumers’ Council (HCC) and a working group of people with disabilities have recently been working on a partnership program together—Empowering Health Consumers’ with disabilities.
 Sam and Pip from PWDWA and HCC identified the opportunity to improve the experience of people with disabilities in the health system.
 With funding from an Information, Linkages and Capacity Building (ILC) grant, staff from PWDWA and HCC supported a group of people with disability to create and deliver information sessions to people with disabilities and staff.
 The work we have done together has been a great learning experience on how we can better engage people with disabilities.
-To share some of these learnings, we asked members of the working group for their thoughts on how services could involve people with disabilities differently—and have selected some answers below.
+So others can learn from this project, members of the working group shared their thoughts on how services could involve people with disabilities differently—here are some of their responses.

 What are some of the barriers that might stop yourself and people with disabilities from participating in engagement activities? (e.g. working groups, community advisory groups)